Police brace for more protests in wake of Southport stabbings

 The Muslim Council of Britain said on Friday that hundreds of mosques are strengthening their security and putting in place protective measures ahead of more planned protests.

-A leading expert on right-wing extremism said urgent action was needed to tackle the “tsunami of lies” on social media which fanned the flames of protest across the UK.
+A leading expert on right-wing extremism said urgent action is needed to tackle the “tsunami of lies” on social media which have fanned the flames of protest across the UK.

 Professor Matthew Feldman said that within 30 hours of fake news emerging online about the suspect in the Southport stabbings, it had spread across multiple platforms, and sparked protests that led to 53 police officers being hurt.

+Sir Keir returned to Southport on Friday, visiting the town for the second time this week after Monday’s knife attack.

+The Prime Minister met with members of the local community, according to the Liverpool Echo, along with metro mayor Steve Rotheram, Merseyside Chief Constable Serena Kennedy and representatives from the police, faith groups, health services and the education and voluntary sectors.

-Nottinghamshire Police said they were aware of two possible protests this weekend, adding that there would be an “increased high-visibility police presence”.
+Nottinghamshire Police said they are aware of two possible protests this weekend, adding there will be an “increased high-visibility police presence”.

 In a statement, the force said: “Anyone who comes into the city or our neighbourhoods to cause any kind of disorder can expect a robust police response.